Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 Click on the (Gear) > Administration.

-To configure LDAP, type the LDAP server IP address or DNS hostname into the LDAP Server URL field, type the domain name in the Domain field, and click ADD SERVER.
+To configure LDAP, type the LDAP server IP address or DNS host name into the LDAP Server URL field, type the domain name in the Domain field, and click ADD SERVER.
 You can add multiple LDAP servers and domains.

-Add LDAP Server
+LDAP Server Settings

-LDAP Server URL (string, required)IP or DNS name of the LDAP server, with port number on the end.
+Hostname(Required) Enter the host name, IP or DNS name, of the LDAP server, with port number on the end.
+For example: ldap.mycorp.com:636 (SSL port is typically 636 for AD/LDAP).

-Group Domain (string)The alternative domain setting to use when searching for groups.
-The default value is the same as Domain
+Group DomainEnter the alternative domain setting to use when searching for groups.
+The default value is the same as Domain.

-User ID Field (string)Domain fieldname to use for user-matching.
+User ID FieldEnter the user ID for the user that logs in (this is class-matched to the login username).
+Enter Domain name to use for user-matching.
 The default value is uid (user ID).
-Another field commonly-used is cn (common name)
+Another commonly-used field is cn (common name).

-For an unauthenticated bind, leave this field blank while setting the BIND User Domain to a non-empty value.
+BIND PasswordEnter the password to use for the bind user.
+For an unauthenticated bind, leave blank while setting the BIND User Domain to a non-empty value.

 LDAP connection options